 Brain cancer affects children at a particularly high rate:

-Cell and gene therapy has the potential to help improve these survival statistics.
+While life expectancy for people with brain cancer is often low, cell and gene therapy has the potential to help improve the survival statistics.

 How ACGT is advancing cell and gene therapy research for brain cancer